TempleDev/TUJS/README.md

  *SOME FEATURES USE JQUERY* version 2.2.0 (the latest version at the time of build) which is included in the zip file or downloaded [HERE] (http://jquery.com/)

 *To use this Library:*
-1) Download the zip file, extract it, and place the TUJS folder inside the root folder of your application (where your main pages are stored).
+1) Download the zip file, extract it, and place the TU.js folder inside the root folder of your application (where your main pages are stored).
 Make sure that both JQuery.js and TU.js are inside the folder.

 2) place the following code on any page that you want to use the Library.
 NOTE that you may need to reassign the folders based on if you put the library inside another folder:
 ```HTML